-The high cost of education and licensing in Canada is a major obstacle for newcomer professionals seeking to return to work in their field.
-Lacking income, collateral or credit history in Canada, it is difficult, if not impossible, for them to access mainstream credit to pay for new credentials.
+The high cost of education, training, and licensing in Canada is a major obstacle for newcomer professionals seeking to achieve their career goals.
+Lacking income, collateral or credit history in Canada, it is difficult, if not impossible, for them to access mainstream credit to pay for the certification, training or licensing they may need.

-Windmill Microlending (formerly Immigrant Access Fund – IAF) can loan up to $15,000 to cover licensing or training expenses for newcomer tradespeople, skilled workers and professionals.
+Windmill Microlending (formerly Immigrant Access Fund – IAF) can loan up to $15,000 to cover education, licensing or training expenses for skilled newcomers seeking professional success.
 Windmill Microlending’s’s vision is that skilled immigrants are able to contribute their expertise to Canada’s economic and social success, which is not always possible if they are stuck in unemployment or low paying “survival” jobs.

 Loans for refugees